UTHealth Expert List

 Paul Schulz, M.D.

-- Associate Professor of Neurology, UTHealth Medical School
+- Professor of Neurology, McGovern Medical School at UTHealth

 Paul Schulz, M.D., specializes in diagnosing and treating neuropsychiatric disorders, such as dementia, that may produce cognitive, behavioral or mood symptoms.
 His research interests include the early diagnosis and prevention of dementia, the treatment of Alzheimer’s, the causes and treatment of frontotemporal dementia, and the neurologic complications of post-traumatic stress disorder.
 He is affiliated with the Mischer Neuroscience Institute and Memorial Hermann-Texas Medical Center.